-I joined the MLibrary in August 2013 and became faculty associate at the Lieberthal-Rogel Center for Chinese Studies in October 2013.
+I joined the MLibrary in August 2013.
+I am also a faculty associate and an Executive Committee member of the Lieberthal-Rogel Center for Chinese Studies.
 I am responsible for the Chinese Studies collection development at the Asia Library.
-I provide reference services for the interdisciplinary Chinese Studies community across the campus.
-I work closely with faculty and students on their research projects, integrating both humanistic and social scientific approaches and resources.
-In collaboration with my colleagues from different units, I offer course- and research-related instruction sessions and workshops.
-Moreover, I actively engage in digital humanities data curation research and practices.
+I provide reference services for the interdisciplinary Chinese Studies community across the campus and work closely with faculty and students on their research projects.
+I offer course-integrated instruction sessions and research-related workshops.